 However, the base fire frequency values for hot work fires already credit an effective hot work fire watch.
 A high degradation means that the fire suppression function of the fire watch is compromised.
 The fire event data show that at least 2 out of 3 hot work fires are suppressed promptly by the fire watch.
 This has been credited in the base fire frequency estimates.
 That is, the base fire frequency reflects only those fires where prompt suppression did not occur.
 If the fire watch is not functional for fire suppression purposes, then removal of this credit is appropriate.

 For a high degradation of hot work administrative controls, the base hot work fire frequency for a high likelihood fire area is multiplied by a factor of 3.
+The rationale for the factor of 3 is provided in Section 06.02.04.02.

-05.02.04.03 Step 2.4.3: for Compensatory Measures
+05.02.04.03 Step 2.4.3: Adjustment Factors for Compensatory Measures

 The base fire frequency estimates include at least a nominal fire frequency for hot work and transient fires in all fire areas.
 In Step 2.4.1, the fire area must be ranked at least as low and hence is assigned some fire frequency.
 Step 2.4.3 credits administrative controls, which prevent the introduction of combustibles or performance of hot work in a fire area during normal plant operations or during the exposure time of the finding if the plant-specific conditions merit this adjustment.